Debt-To-Income Ratio: How To Calculate & Lower Your DTI

 If you approach a potential lender knowing exactly how much you can afford to pay each month, you can avoid being heckled into borrowing more than you can afford.

 There are several ways to lower your debt-to-income ratio:

 - Decrease your borrowing amount

 Increasing your income is a good way to lower your debt-to-income ratio, though this option doesn’t always seem achievable.
-Consider asking for a raise or starting a side hustle to bring in more additional income.
+While not ideal, you can always consider starting a side hustle to bring in more additional income.

 Decreasing your debt is another viable option.
 Carefully evaluate your budget.
 Cut unnecessary expenses and allocate that money to paying down your debt instead.
-You can pay off your debt quickly using various methods like the debt snowball method or the debt avalanche method.
 Depending on your financial situation, consolidating your debt might also be a good option.

-If you’re applying for a mortgage loan, you can also make a larger down payment, which will lower your monthly payments and, in effect, lower your DTI.
+If you’re applying for a mortgage loan, you can also make a larger down payment, which will lower your monthly payments and, in effect, lower your DTI ratio.